rust-lang/rust/text/1105-api-evolution.md

 lints, type inference, command line arguments, Cargo, and so on are considered out of scope.

+The stability promise specifically does *not* apply to unstable features, even if they are accidentally usable on the Stable release channel under certain conditions such as because of bugs in the compiler.

 # Motivation

 Both Rust and its library ecosystem have adopted [semver](http://semver.org/), a